 (Seafood soup with plenty of kangkung for breakfast is already good for protein and fibre.
 The soup did not go well with fried rice but it really went well with plain rice)

-The hotel provides laundry services but charges us by each piece of our clothing which is nothing new whilst the small laundry shop across the street charges us only USD1 for 1 kilogram of clothes.
-The dumb part of this arrangement is the hotel also sends the clothes to the same shop and pockets the difference.
+The hotel provides laundry services but they charge us by each piece of our clothing which is nothing new whilst the small laundry shop across the street charges us only USD1 for each 1 kilogram of clothes.
+The dumbest part of this arrangement is the hotel also sends the clothes to the same shop and pockets the difference.
 So evil of them!

-The hotel that we stayed during this self-isolation period, however, provides complimentary buffet breakfast which I later understood from another customer was the only one who has such an offer.
+The hotel that we stayed during this self-isolation period, however, provides complimentary buffet breakfast which I later understood from another customer was the only hotel within the vicinity has this offer.
 Other hotels within the vicinity only offer breakfast on ala-carte or with little options on the menu.

 (Yes another round with long beans, cabbages and sweet & sour chicken but sometimes the fried rice was a bit dry so the sauces from the sweet & sour chicken reduce the dryness a bit)

 The breakfast starts at 7 am on the top floor of the hotel.
-The dining area itself is a bit hidden but considering the number of people who often come up for breakfast, it was large enough for all of us.
+The dining area itself is a bit hidden once you step out the lift but considering the number of people who often come up for breakfast, it was large enough for all of us.
 The food is brought up from the kitchen on the dot of 7 am and once it is placed on the large containers, the kitchen staff leaves us alone.

 (A close-up shot of the vegetable dish in the morning.
 I don’t know about you but I can take vegetable dishes any time of the day especially if it is in the morning)